CLAT Exam > CLAT Questions > Article 14 of the Constitution guarantees eq... Start Learning for Free

 It is quite understandable that a recentSupreme Court judgment, that there is no fundamental right to claim reservation in promotions, has caused some political alarm.
 The received wisdom in affirmative action jurisprudence is that a series of Constitution amendments and judgments have created a sound legal framework for reservation in public employment, subject to the fulfilment of certain constitutional requirements.
 And that it has solidified into an entitlement for the backward classes, including the SCs and STs.
 However, the latest judgment is a reminder that affirmative action programmes allowed in the Constitution flow from “enabling provisions” and are not rights as such.
 This legal position is not new.
 Major judgments — these include those by Constitution Benches — note that Article 16(4), on reservation in posts, is enabling in nature.
 In other words, the state is not bound to provide reservations, but if it does so, it must be in favour of sections that are backward and inadequately represented in the services based on quantifiable data.
 Thus, the Court is not wrong in setting aside an Uttarakhand High Court order directing data collection on the adequacy or inadequacy of representation of SC/ST candidates in the State’s services.
 Its reasoning is that once there is a decision not to extend reservation — in this case, in promotions — to the section, the question whether its representation in the services is inadequate is irrelevant.The root of the current issue lies in the then Congress government’s decision to give up SC/ST quotas in promotions in Uttarakhand.
 The present BJP regime also shares responsibility as it argued in the Court that there is neither a basic right to reservations nor a duty by the State government to provide it.
 The idea thatreservationis not a right may be in consonance with the Constitution allowing it as an option, but a larger question looms: Is there no government obligation to continue with affirmative action if the social situation that keeps some sections backward and at the receiving end of discrimination persists?
 Reservation is no more seen by the Supreme Court as an exception to the equality rule; rather, it is a facet of equality.
 The terms “proportionate equality” and “substantive equality” have been used to show that the equality norm acquires completion only when the marginalised are given a legal leg-up.
 Some may even read into this an inescapable state obligation to extend reservation to those who need it, lest its absence render the entire system unequal.
 For instance, if no quotas are implemented and no study on backwardness and extent of representation is done, it may result in a perceptible imbalance in social representation in public services.
 Will the courts still say a direction cannot be given to gather data and provide quotas to those with inadequate representation?Q.Suppose Article 16(5) of the Constitution reads- 16.
 Equality of opportunity in matters of public employment (5) Nothing in this article shall affect the operation of any law which provides that the incumbent of an office in connection with the affairs of any religious or denominational institution shall be a person professing a particular religion or belonging to a particular denomination.Further suppose that The Government passes a law saying that the Chairmanship of the National Commission of Religious Minorities shall be limited to people from these communities.Is this law violative of Article 16?

 The Writ Jurisdiction of Supreme Court can be invoked under Article 32 of the Constitution for the violation of fundamental rights guaranteed under Part - III of the Constitution.
 Any provision in any Constitution for Fundamental Rights is meaningless unless there are adequate safeguards to ensure enforcement of such provisions.
 Since the reality of such rights is tested only through the judiciary, the safeguards assume even more importance.
 In addition, enforcement also depends upon the degree of independence of the Judiciary and the availability of relevant instruments with the executive authority.
 Indian Constitution, like most of Western Constitutions, lays down certain provisions to ensure the enforcement of Fundamental Rights.
 However, Article 32 is referred to as the “Constitutional Remedy” for enforcement of Fundamental Rights.
 This provision itself has been included in the Fundamental Rights and hence it cannot be denied to any person.
 Dr. B. R. Ambedkar described Article 32 as the most important one, without which the Constitution would be reduced to nullity.
 It is also referred to as the heart and soul of the Constitution.
 By including Article 32 in the Fundamental Rights, the Supreme Court has been made the protector and guarantor of these Rights.
 An application made under Article 32 of the Constitution before the Supreme Court, cannot be refused on technical grounds.
 In addition to the prescribed five types of writs, the Supreme Court may pass any other appropriate order.
 Moreover, only the questions pertaining to the Fundamental Rights can be determined in proceedings against Article 32.
 Under Article 32, the Supreme Court may issue a Writ against any person or government within the territory of India.
 Where the infringement of a Fundamental Right has been established, the Supreme Court cannot refuse relief on the ground that the aggrieved person may have remedy before some other court or under the ordinary law.The relief can also not be denied on the ground that the disputed facts have to be investigated or some evidence has to be collected.
 Even if an aggrieved person has not asked for a particular Writ, the Supreme Court, after considering the facts and circumstances, may grant the appropriate Writ and may even modify it to suit the exigencies of the case.
 Normally, only the aggrieved person is allowed to move the Court.
 But it has been held by the Supreme Court that in social or public interest matters, any one may move the Court.
-A Public Interest Litigation can be filed before the Supreme Court under Article 32 of the Constitution or before the High Court of a State under Article 226 of the Constitution under their respective Writ Jurisdictions.All of the following can be inferred from the passage except
+A Public Interest Litigation can be filed before the Supreme Court under Article 32 of the Constitution or before the High Court of a State under Article 226 of the Constitution under their respective Writ Jurisdictions.What is the correct meaning of the word ‘infringement’?

 The Writ Jurisdiction of Supreme Court can be invoked under Article 32 of the Constitution for the violation of fundamental rights guaranteed under Part – III of the Constitution.
 Any provision in any Constitution for Fundamental Rights is meaningless unless there are adequate safeguards to ensure enforcement of such provisions.
 Since the reality of such rights is tested only through the judiciary, the safeguards assume even more importance.
 In addition, enforcement also depends upon the degree of independence of the Judiciary and the availability of relevant instruments with the executive authority.
 Indian Constitution, like most of Western Constitutions, lays down certain provisions to ensure the enforcement of Fundamental Rights.However, Article 32 is referred to as the “Constitutional Remedy” for enforcement of Fundamental Rights.
 This provision itself has been included in the Fundamental Rights and hence it cannot be denied to any person.
 Dr. B. R. Ambedkar described Article 32 as the most important one, without which the Constitution would be reduced to nullity.
 It is also referred to as the heart and soul of the Constitution.
 By including Article 32 in the Fundamental Rights, the Supreme Court has been made the protector and guarantor of these Rights.
 An application made under Article 32 of the Constitution before the Supreme Court, cannot be refused on technical grounds.
 In addition to the prescribed five types of writs, the Supreme Court may pass any other appropriate order.
 Moreover, only the questions pertaining to the Fundamental Rights can be determined in proceedings against Article 32.
 Under Article 32, the Supreme Court may issue a Writ against any person or government within the territory of India.
 Where the infringement of a Fundamental Right has been established, the Supreme Court cannot refuse relief on the ground that the aggrieved person may have remedy before some other court or under the ordinary law.The relief can also not be denied on the ground that the disputed facts have to be investigated or some evidence has to be collected.
 Even if an aggrieved person has not asked for a particular Writ, the Supreme Court, after considering the facts and circumstances, may grant the appropriate Writ and may even modify it to suit the exigencies of the case.
 Normally, only the aggrieved person is allowed to move the Court.
 But it has been held by the Supreme Court that in social or public interest matters, any one may move the Court.
 A Public Interest Litigation can be filed before the Supreme Court under Article 32 of the Constitution or before the High Court of a State under Article 226 of the Constitution under their respective Writ Jurisdictions.Q.
 What is the tone of the author?